 Inflation Rate in Latvia averaged 3.89 percent from 1998 until 2022, reaching an all time high of 22.20 percent in September of 2022 and a record low of -4.30 percent in February of 2010.
 This page provides - Latvia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Latvia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Inflation Rate in Latvia is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Latvia to stand at 2.00 in 12 months time.
-In the long-term, the Latvia Inflation Rate is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Inflation Rate in Latvia is expected to be 20.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Latvia Inflation Rate is projected to trend around 4.00 percent in 2023 and 1.20 percent in 2024, according to our econometric models.